francoism90/dotfiles/README.md

 This is a selection of settings and preferences for my OpenSUSE [Aeon Desktop](https://aeondesktop.github.io/) installation.

-In most cases the given instructions should also work on MicroOS and Tumbleweed.
+In most cases the given instructions should also work on MicroOS.

 ## Drivers